-Make perfectly hard-boiled eggs in the Instant Pot every time with the easiest method!
-These Instant Pot Hard Boiled Eggs are quick, convenient to prepare, and even easier to peel.
+Make perfectly hard-boiled eggs in the Instant Pot every time with the easiest method.
+They are quick and convenient to prepare, and so easy to peel.

 After I bought my first Instant Pot a couple of years ago, one of the first things I attempted to make were hard-boiled eggs.
 I was thrilled with how fail-proof and reliable this method for cooking eggs was and knew I’d never go back to cooking them on the stovetop again.

 The 5-5-5 method

 To cook perfect hard-boiled eggs in the Instant Pot every single time, use this 5-5-5 method:

 - First, cook eggs for 5 minutes (on low pressure, preferably)